 Add Data Models

 While this will be refined in the design phase, adding domain models to the requirements document sets guardrails and direction for the designers creating API specifications.
-Alternatively, some other options are creating a:
+Alternatively, some other options are to represent APIs in a simple diagram.
+Some options are:

 - Entity Relationship Diagram